 Great, with that information, we know that if we can bring in new leads for less than $750 each, we are generating a positive ROI.
 Bringing in leads for $150 each would equate to a 5x ROI while bringing leads in at $75 each would equate to a 10x ROI.

 Once we had our numbers set, we built out a quick dashboard in Google Sheets to track our progress.

 Our dashboard was meant to be a living document, where we could test new channels and monitor the results on a bi-weekly basis.
 This framework allowed us to have apples to apple comparison when testing channels against each other like:

 *Facebook Advertising vs Linkedin Advertising

 An increase in leads and traffic sounds great, but we really need to tie these numbers into real value for the business.
-So we went back and tied our leads to deals that MojoTech had closed, which ended up accounting for more than $2.2 Million in sales at an 8X Return on Investment.
+When we attributed each closed deal that came from one of our campaigns, we accounted for more than $2.2 Million in sales at an 8X Return on Investment.

 We work on these types of strategies each days for our clients.
 If you’re a B2B or SaaS owner, or just looking to grow your business, reach out and let’s see if we can help you.